 "Companies need to be aware that artificial intelligence and machine learning can quickly become a black hole for money, and CIOs need to help them understand that before embarking on implementation," said Rix Ryskamp, CEO at UseAIble, a machine learning tools vendor.

 A good starting point for CIOs is to pay attention to the kinds of problems AI can solve.
-AI technologies have been applied most successful to solving problems that are primarily statistical, such as speech and machine vision.
+AI technologies have been applied most successfully to solving problems that are primarily statistical, such as speech recognition and machine vision.
 But applying AI to problems like business rules management can be much more difficult and expensive, Ryskamp said.

 "CIOs need to need to figure out how to deliver meaningful AI/machine learning for their businesses by understanding potential outcomes, having clear ideas about ROI and setting the right expectations with stakeholders from the beginning," Ryskamp said.